 From the Trainer’s Room: Choosing the best strength training plan for you

-Chris Phillips is an athletic trainer and strength and conditioning specialist with over 20 years’ experience in professional hockey, football and soccer.
-Chris is the owner of Compete Sports Performance and Rehab in Orange County.
+Chris Phillips is an athletic trainer and strength and conditioning specialist with over 30 years’ experience in professional hockey, football, soccer and the Winter Olympics.
+Chris is the owner of Compete Sports Performance and Rehab in Orange County and can be reached through Compete’s website.